cthoyt/cthoyt.github.io/_posts/2021-08-17-self-organization.md

 Affiliations:

-- [educated at](https://www.wikidata.org/wiki/Property:P69) - links a person to the institutions at which they earned their bachelor's, master's, or doctoral degrees, as well as any other education.
+- [educated at (P69)](https://www.wikidata.org/wiki/Property:P69) - links a person to the institutions at which they earned their bachelor's, master's, or doctoral degrees, as well as any other education.
-- [employer](https://www.wikidata.org/wiki/Property:P108) - the top-level organization that you're associated with.
-For me at the moment, that's Harvard Medical School.
+- [employer (P108)](https://www.wikidata.org/wiki/Property:P108) - the top-level organization that you're associated with.
+For me at the moment, that's [Harvard Medical School](https://www.wikidata.org/wiki/Q49121).
 For specific departments or teams within the organization, you can use the "affiliation" property.
-- [affiliation](https://www.wikidata.org/wiki/Property:P1416) - useful for subdivisions inside organizations.
-For
-  example, while I am employed by Harvard Medical School, I am appointed as a postdoc in the [Laboratory of Systems Pharmacology](https://www.wikidata.org/wiki/Q107380113), which itself has information about its membership within the [Harvard Program in Therapeutic Science](https://www.wikidata.org/wiki/Q107392274).
+- [affiliation (P1416)](https://www.wikidata.org/wiki/Property:P1416) - useful for subdivisions inside organizations.
+For example, while I am employed by Harvard Medical School, I am appointed as a postdoc in the [Laboratory of Systems Pharmacology](https://www.wikidata.org/wiki/Q107380113), which itself has information about its membership within the [Harvard Program in Therapeutic Science](https://www.wikidata.org/wiki/Q107392274).
-- [member of](https://www.wikidata.org/wiki/Property:P463) - any professional societies, working groups, or other organizations.
+- [member of (P463)](https://www.wikidata.org/wiki/Property:P463) - any professional societies, working groups, or other organizations.
 For example, I belong to the [American Chemical Society](https://www.wikidata.org/wiki/Q247556).
-- [doctoral advisor](https://www.wikidata.org/wiki/Property:P184) - useful for building up academic trees.
+- [doctoral advisor (P184)](https://www.wikidata.org/wiki/Property:P184) - useful for building up academic trees.
 I asked my doctoral advisor about his doctoral advisor and actually ended up emailing him to find out some more information about my academic lineage.
 It turns out that there's a lot of information in the Academic Tree website that gets propagated through to Wikidata already by bots.
 After I added a few missing links, I found out that I am in the lineage